AzureianGH/HEMgine/README.md

   - `libraylib.a`: Static library for Raylib, used for rendering graphics and handling various multimedia tasks.

 - **resource/**: Resource files used by the emulator.
-  - `HEM.png`: An image file, possibly used for branding or in the emulator's GUI.
+  - `HEM.png`: Logo file, used for branding.
-  - `MD.ttf`: A TrueType font file, likely used for rendering text in the emulator.
+  - `MD.ttf`: A TrueType font file, for rendering text in the emulator (VGA).

 - **src/**: Source code files implementing the core functionalities of the emulator.
   - `basics.cpp`, `basics.o`: Implementation of basic definitions and utility functions.